 Mother Seton had great facility in writing.
 Besides the translation of many ascetical French works (including the life of Saint Vincent de Paul, and of Mlle.
 Le Gras) for her community she has left copious diaries and correspondence that show a soul all on fire with the love of God and zeal for souls.
 Great spiritual desolation purified her soul during a great portion of her religious life, but she cheerfully took the royal road of the cross.
 For several years the saintly bishop (then Father) Bruti was her director.
 The third time she was elected mother (1819) she protested that it was the election of the dead, but she lived for two years, suffering finally from a pulmonary affection.
 Her perfect sincerity and great charm aided her wonderfully in he work of sanctifying souls.
 In 1880 Cardinal Gibbons (then Archbishop) urged the steps be taken toward her canonization.
 The result of the official inquiries in the cause of Mother Seton, held in Baltimore during several years, were brought to Rome by special messenger, and placed in the hands of the postulator of the cause on 7 June, 1911.

-Priests of the Congregation of the Mission, whose superior general in Paris is also superior of the Sisters of Charity with which the Emmitsburg community was incorporated in 1850, after the withdrawal of the greater number of the sisters (at the suggestion of Archbishop Hughes) of the New York houses in 1846.
+Her cause is entrusted to the Priests of the Congregation of the Mission, whose superior general in Paris is also superior of the Sisters of Charity with which the Emmitsburg community was incorporated in 1850, after the withdrawal of the greater number of the sisters (at the suggestion of Archbishop Hughes) of the New York houses in 1846.
 This union had been contemplated for some time, but the need of a stronger bond at Emmitsburg, shown by the New York separation, hastened it.
 It was effected with the loss of only the Cincinnati community of six sisters.
 With the Newark and Halifax offshoots of the New York community and the Greenburg foundation from Cincinnati, the sisters originating from Mother Seton's foundation number (1911) about 6000.
 The original Emittsburg community now wearing the cornette and observing the rule just as St. Vincent gave it, naturally surpasses any of the others in number.
 It is found in about thirty dioceses in the United States and forms a part of the worldwide sisterhood, whilst the others are rather diocesan communities.

 CONFIRMATION NAME of SEAN HACK